What Is Corporate Communications? Careers and Skills

 It is through effective communication that customers learn about a company’s products or services and what makes brands unique compared to their competitors.
 It’s how management and employees coordinate their activities to ensure that the entire organization is marching toward the same strategic goals.
 It’s also how executives inform investors, the media, and the general public about important organizational developments.

-In short, communication underlies many of the most significant activities that most businesses must complete.
+In short, communication underlies many of the most significant activities that businesses must complete.

-Below, we explore the definition of the term “corporate communications,” identify the roles and functions of the communication department, and examine the top careers, skills, and trends impacting the communications industry.
+Below, we explore the definition of the term “corporate communications,” identify the roles and functions of the communications department, and examine the top careers, skills, and trends impacting the communications industry.

 • Customers and potential customers